Johnny Robinson and Sergio Silesky’s Home Service Academy Review – Remote Cleaning Pros, Cons & Alternatives

 What’s not mentioned in the interview: Home cleaning service businesses have low barriers to entry.
 This means there are lots of small, competitive players in the market.
 According to 2023 statistics reported by IBIS World, the United States alone has 345,690 cleaning service companies.

-Home Service Academy Alternative
+What Is the Home Service Academy Alternative?

 Home Service Launch is a course by Oliver and Josh Lester that teaches you how to start a window cleaning business and make over $1,000 per day by going door-to-door and pitching homeowners on the spot.
 This is a 6-week training program that touches on how to clean windows, how to sell your service to homeowners, and how to manage a team of workers so you can take on more jobs per day.
 After you join the program, they invite you into their private Discord community and if you don’t make $1,000 per day within 6 weeks, they give you your money back.